jhauberg/SHIZEN/README.md

 ## Features

 * **Sprite batching as the default.** Sprites are always rendered in efficient batches to reduce the number of draw calls.
-* **Text drawing from bitmap fonts.** Supports rendering fixed-width text from a spritesheet/bitmap font.
+* **Text drawing from bitmap fonts.** Supports text rendering using bitmap fonts.
 Word-wrapping and truncation is automatically handled.
 * **Smooth and stutter-free rendering.** Animate values smoothly under any frame-rate by blending between frames.
 * **Primitive shape drawing.** Supports rendering common shapes: e.g. rectangles, circles, paths and points.
 * **Layering.** Sprites, text and primitives are always rendered in the expected order by specifying layers.